 At the direction of its Board, DCE began partnering with OhmConnect in late 2021 on its demand response project, which encourages residential customers to save money on their energy bill.
 OhmConnect pays residential customers to conserve power during times of peak demand, sells the collective energy savings back to the grid, and then passes their earnings onto their users in the form of cash and prizes.
 On December 6, 2021, the CVAG Executive Committee authorized the Executive Director to enter into a similar partnership agreement with OhmConnect for the CVAG areas within the SCE service territory, including the City of Palm Desert.
+As of September 30, 2022, 556 DCE customers have signed up with OhmConnect, with 308 customers connecting their devices to the OhmConnect application.
 The energy savings generated during the early September 2022 heat wave by OhmConnect customers including shared customers with DCE helped maintain grid stability and prevent statewide rolling outages.